unikent/blogs-mu-plugin/README.md

 # blogs-mu-plugin
-must use plugin for blogs.kent [unikent/blogs](https://github.com/unikent/blogs)
+Must use plugin for blogs.kent [unikent/blogs](https://github.com/unikent/blogs)

 This plugin combines a number of components/features some of which were previously in separate plugins.